 Product title is the single most important thing to attract your customers since it’s shown on the top of every other attribute.
 So, it should accurately describe the product.
 Especially, using appropriate keywords in the title tends to rank better in the search and comparison websites.
 The title often lifts up your product all the way to the top of the search list regardless of having fewer reviews and sales.
 Let’s see a search example to make it clear.

 There’s a specific format to follow while it comes to writing the title of a product.
-There’re some basic elements that all product title should include.
+There’re some basic elements that all product titles should include.
 They are:

 - Brand name

 For example, say you’re selling sneakers for men, following the structure the product title will look somewhat like Adidas White Size 14 Men’s Sneakers.

 For variable products, color or size should be added in the title as a distinguishing feature, “with contract” can be added if the product is sold with a contract especially for mobile devices.

 According to the different specifications defined by various merchant sites, we have made a structure of writing an appropriate product title.
 Following the structure below you can easily make an effective title:

 (Brand Name) – (Model Name) – (Season) – (Gender Name) – (What it is) – (Important Marketing Fact) – (Color) – (Material) – (Other Important specifications, Size, Measurement, Subscription) – (Conditions)